code4policy/modules/finalproject/project.md

 In addition to telling a coherent story across the site, one way to give your site a consistent look and feel is to put all the CSS in one file and have some CSS selectors that apply to the whole site, and others that apply only to particular charts on the site.
 Refer back to the lessons on correctly using "id" and "class" selectors to avoid conflicting CSS.

 Some teams may chose to bring this consistency by focusing more on the CSS, others may focus more on having a coherent narrative structure.
-Some teams may decide to do both (which will get you more points).
+Some teams may decide to do both.
 Regardless of how you chose to demonstrate consistency, the website should show that you've been working as a team to build a unified product.

 ### Visualizations